 - event \Elgg\Notifications\NotificationEvent instance that describes the notification event - subscriptions a list of subscriptions.
-See 'get', 'subscriptions' hook for details - prepare, notification A high level hook that can be used to alter an instance of \Elq\Notifications\Notification before it is sent to the user.
-Applies to subscriptions and instant notifications.
+See 'get', 'subscriptions' hook for details prepare, notification A high level hook that alter instance of can be used to an \Elgg\Notifications\Notification before user. it is sent to the Applies to subscriptions and instant notifications.
 This hook is triggered before a more granular 'prepare', 'notification:<action>:<entity\type>:<entity\subtype>' and after 'send:before', 'notifications.
 Hook handler should return an altered notification object.